Support Women in Business:

 Donate to Women's Enterprise Action Loan Fund Today

 The mission of the Women’s Enterprise Action Loan Fund, (WEALF) is to help women business owners become financially self-sufficient.
-We provide an interest-free loan of up to $5,000.00 and one-on-one mentoring.
+We provide an interest-free loan of between $5,000 and $10,000 and one-on-one mentoring.
 The fund fills a niche for women who cannot obtain financing for their businesses from traditional sources.
 At WEALF we recognize to succeed, business owners need more than money, they need advice and mentoring.
 Thus, an integral and unique part of our program is our network of experienced mentors who provide one-on-one nurturing advice and guidance.
 Celebrate our success stories and what our participants have to say by clicking here.
 Donate to WEALF to sponsor one of our women who is growing her business.

-1. Sponsorships of $5,000: Your donation will help a woman entrepreneur in making her company a success.
-With your donation, you will receive the name of a company we sponsor and will receive periodic updates on its progress.
+1. Sponsorships: Your donation will help a woman entrepreneur in making her company a success.
+With your donation of $1,000 or more, you will receive the name of a company we sponsor and will receive periodic updates on its progress.

-2. Donations of up to $5,000: Your donation will help WEALF include more women in the WEALF program.
-You will receive reports about the progress of the women who are sponsored.
+2.: Donations will help WEALF include more women in the WEALF program.
+All donors will receive annual reports of WEALF progress.

-3. As a donor you will receive profiles of women in the program as they achieve milestones in their businesses.
+3. As a donor you will receive a quarterly newsletter with profiles of women in the program as they achieve milestones in their businesses.